Graphisoft Announces Latest Product Lineup At Building Together Event

-"Last year, we outlined a bold new vision when we unveiled our Product Roadmap - and we delivered," said Márton Kiss , VP of Product Success at Graphisoft.
-"The 2023 release includes significant advances across the Graphisoft ecosystem with major enhancements and feature updates offering the greatest value in recent times for both new and existing users."
+'Last year, we outlined a bold new vision when we unveiled our Product Roadmap and we delivered,' said Mrton Kiss

+, VP of Product Success at Graphisoft.
+'The 2023 release includes significant advances across the Graphisoft ecosystem with major enhancements and feature updates offering the greatest value in recent times for both new and existing users.'
+Archicad

 Archicad's powerful built-in tools and user-friendly interface make it the most efficient and intuitive BIM software on the market.
 Featuring out-of-the-box design documentation, one-click publishing, photo-realistic rendering, and best-in-class analysis, Archicad lets architects focus on what they do best: design great buildings.